-I admit I used to see lots of photos with the famous lakes and I was wondering if they were photoshopped or if they if they had their saturation increased so that the colors get deeper.
+I admit I used to see lots of photos with the famous lakes and I was wondering if they were photoshopped or if they had their saturation increased so that the colors get deeper.
 Once I got here, and I could admire the beauty of the places, I was happy to see that my suspicions had not been confirmed.
 The images I’ve seen were not processed at all, and they were just like in reality.
 In fact, they are even more beautiful in reality, perhaps because the panorama is complemented by the sound of waterfalls and the birds chirping, housed in the surrounding forests.
-Concluding, Plitvice Lakes are not among those destinations that you risk remaining disappointed because you have had too high expectations.
+Concluding, Plitvice Lakes is not among those destinations that you risk remaining disappointed because you have had too high expectations.

 How to get to Plitvice: